ravi4ram/NOTAM-Mapper/README.md

 # NOTAM-Mapper
 > This script reads the NOTAM (Notice To Airmen) file and generates a map with danger zones marked on it.

+&nbsp;
+####UPDATE [28-OCT-2020]:
+Since Basemap is deprecated in favor of the Cartopy modules ( https://matplotlib.org/basemap/ ),
+I have modified the code to replace basemap functions with Cartopy
+&nbsp;

 ## Table of contents
 * [General info](#general-info)